 5. Porto, Portugal

-Porto is a popular coastal city in Portugal and probably the cheapest Western European country.
-You could easily get by on $50 a day and still experience it all.
+Porto is probably the cheapest Western European city you can visit, and you could easily get by on $50 a day while still experiencing everything the city has to offer.

 6. Belgrade, Serbia